- Home

 August

 Having a specific goal can help, so you could try reading a book a month or every two months.
-For motivation, you could also consider joining a book club.
+If you’re looking to make reading a habit, our article: 15 simple tips to help you read more books, might be helpful.

 September

 Spend time with family and friends.
-When we have personal goals that we want to achieve, it can be difficult to balance these with our social calendars.
-But it’s important to remember that connecting with others is an important part of self-care and development too.
-Family and friends are an important part of our lives as they are there for us in both good and bad times.
+When we have personal goals that we want to achieve, it can sometimes be difficult to balance these with our social calendars.

 October

-Check in on your relationship.
-In our hectic lives, it’s impossible for our relationship to be at the forefront of our minds all the time.
-And while this is normal, from time to time, it’s important to check in with our relationships and our partners on a deeper level.
-This could mean considering whether you’re both happy and if there are any new, joint goals, that you could tackle together.
+Check in on your partner.
+In our hectic lives, it’s impossible for our romantic relationship to be at the forefront of our minds all the time.
+And while this is normal, from time to time, it’s important to check in with our partner on a deeper level.

 November

-Our article 8 tips for coping with screen fatigue has plenty more ideas on ways you can cut down your screen time.
+Our article, 8 tips for coping with screen fatigue, has plenty more ideas on ways you can cut down your screen time.

 December